ripple-box/ripple-box/README.md

 # Ripple box

 An IoT solution for CDBC payments.
-Ripple box merchants to easily receive payments in CDBC, and be alerted when payments are successful.
+Ripple box allows merchants to easily receive payments in CDBC, and be alerted when payments are successful.
 Simply set up a QR scanner where customers can make payments and then listen to successful payments on the box.

 ## Raspberry Pi setup